 Connecting with coworkers can help reduce burnout.
 It’s also important to attend to self-care, including health basics like sleep, healthy eating, and physical activity.
 Increasing workers’ level of control over their job helps to reduce burnout.
 Building stress-management skills and setting boundaries around work can be helpful.
 Cognitive behavioural therapy (CBT) and mindfulness techniques can also be effective.

-Probably the closest I came to being burnt out was a few years ago when I was experiencing workplace bullying.
+Probably the closest I came to being burned out was a few years ago when I was experiencing workplace bullying.
 The stress was building inexorably, and the options were a) have my illness relapse, b) burnout, or c) quit.
 I decided to quit, and I think that prevented burning out, although I still ended up having a relapse of my depression.

 Have you experienced burnout?